KimBergstroem/geoMastermind-Game/README.md

 ## **Deployment & Local Development**🔵
 &nbsp;

-Github Pages was used to deploy the live website.
+Github Pages was used to deploy the live webapplication.
 The instructions to achieve this are below:

 1. Log in (or sign up) to Github.com.
 2. Find the repository for this project, <b>"PP2"</b>.